The-Coder-Kishor/Project-Euler-solutions/README.md

 # Project-Euler-solutions

-From Problems 1 to 100 in 3 different languages => Java, C++ and Python
+From Problems 1 to 100 in => Python